 The series of semiannual interest payments that are part of a bond payable is an example of an ordinary annuity.

-An example of an ordinary annuity is the series of semiannual interest payments that are part of a bond payable.
-For instance, a 10-year bond with a maturity amount of $10 million and a stated interest rate of 6% will require interest payments of $300,000 at the end of each of the 20 six-month time intervals.
+A 10-year bond with a face value of $10 million and a stated interest rate of 6% will include an ordinary annuity consisting of the required interest payments of $300,000 at the end of each of the 20 six-month time intervals.

-Another example of an ordinary annuity is a mortgage loan having a fixed interest rate and a series of equal monthly payments that will begin 30 days after the loan is granted.
-Thus a 15-year mortgage loan will result in an ordinary annuity of 180 equal monthly payments with the first payment due approximately 30 days after the loan is made.
+Another example of an ordinary annuity is a mortgage loan having a fixed interest rate and a series of equal monthly payments.
+For instance, a 15-year mortgage loan will result in an ordinary annuity of 180 equal monthly payments with the first payment due approximately 30 days after the loan is made.